So you’ve decided you want to give sketchbooking a go. An excellent choice, especially if you are a beginner and new to drawing.

 I’m not a big believer in looking back but turning each page brings new meaning and a fondness and appreciation for how far I’ve come.

-If you’re an artist reading this I’d encourage you to make flip-throughs when you can!
+If you’re new to drawing and want to get better and reading this I’d encourage you to make flip-throughs when you can!

 You can start by simply filling your first sketchbook with;

 - Your surroundings.
 Sketch every room in your house.

 - Your favourite and random objects with interesting shapes.